 A social security number trace may identify maiden names, alternate versions of names, and “also known as names”.
-This can help to identify aliases that could be searched when conducting a criminal background check if included in your service package.
+This can help to identify aliases that could be searched when conducting a criminal search or background check if included in your service package.

 How far back to the social security traces go?

 There are three ways of looking at this.
 Generally speaking, social security searches can go as far back as 10 years.
 However, the traces usually don’t go that far for each applicant or employee.

 First of all, how far back a trace goes may be limited by the age of the person being searched.
 Social Security Numbers are issued when people turn 18.
 Therefore, the length of time backwards will depend on how long ago the person turned 18.
 For a person who is 22, for instance, the longest the social security search can go is 4 years.